 Let’s say you want to buy a domain name or reach out to the owner of the domain for marketing purposes.

-If you’re curious about who owns a domain name, your first step should naturally be to visit the website attached to it and see what’s up.
+If you’re curious about who owns a domain name or where is this site hosted, your first step should naturally be to visit the website attached to it and see what’s up.

 Check the Contact Info on the Site

 Perhaps the most direct way to contact the owner of a domain is to use the contact form on the website.